Educational Guide

 Recommended (superior wind resistance)

-Acceptable with reinforcement
+Acceptable with gable-end bracing

 Repair Complexity